 Occasionally, there will be platform updates where new features, theme changes, security updates or general functionality will be updated.
 During this time, it is possible for some website downtime or loss of functionality.
 For certain updates, a customer review or test process will be scheduled ahead of the rollout to ensure any changes to the platform will work as intended.

-SiteNow sites don’t allow video uploads directly to the site.
 The SiteNow service is not equipped to handle the storage and playback of large video files.
-Instead, we encourage the use of third-party services such as Kaltura, YouTube and Vimeo which can be embedded into WYSIWYG text areas.
+For that reason, we only allow small videos to be uploaded locally for use within the v3 banner block as a decorative enhancement.
+For longer informative videos, we encourage the use of third-party services such as Kaltura, YouTube and Vimeo which can be embedded into WYSIWYG text areas.

 To maintain the accessibility of videos, captions should be added and/or transcripts should be made available near the video.